vidjin/vidjin.github.io/_posts/2016-05-10-Fuzziness all around!.md

 ![Output](/images/fuzzy-blog/fuzzy6.png "Output Screenshot")

-7. Do it for all the variables.
+7.Do it for all the variables.
 Close the membership function editor.

 ![Output](/images/fuzzy-blog/fuzzy7.png "Output Screenshot")